Logoi-Linguistics/Logoi-Linguistics/README.md

 ; -> "0 degrees Celsius is 32 degrees Fahrenheit."
 (BrowserAlert)

 ;
-; 'equal?/Whole/Whole'
+; equal?/Whole/Whole
-; is a Function that determines the equality of two Whole numbers.
+; is a Function/2 that determines the equality of two Whole numbers.
 ;

 Name/Value